pkirkaas/pkextensions/readme.md

 You can generate Migration files by running:

-    php artisan make:migration QProfile
+    php artisan make:migration Profile

-This will create the initial migration file to create the table `q_profiles`, and if you change/add/remove the Model field definitions in `static $table_field_defs`, the `artisan make:migration QProfile` command will do a reasonable job of creating the Migration Update scripts - though you might have to modify them by hand for complicated changes.
+This will create the initial migration file to create the table `q_profiles`, and if you change/add/remove the Model field definitions in `static $table_field_defs`, the `artisan make:migration Profile` command will do a reasonable job of creating the Migration Update scripts - though you might have to modify them by hand for complicated changes.

 ### <span class="header-section-number">2.1.5</span> static::getStaticAttributeNames()